-In connection with our January 14, 2021 audited closing date balance sheet, our management reassessed the effectiveness of our disclosure controls and procedures as of March 31, 2021.
-As a result of that reassessment and in light of the SEC Statement, our management determined that our disclosure controls and procedures as of March 31, 2021 were not effective solely as a result of our classification of the warrants as components of equity instead of as derivative liabilities.
+In connection with the SEC Statement, our management reassessed the effectiveness of our disclosure controls and procedures as of June 30, 2021.
+As a result of that reassessment, our management determined that our disclosure controls and procedures as of June 30, 2021 were not effective solely as a result of our classification of the warrants as components of equity instead of as derivative liabilities.
 Due solely to such events management has made changes in internal controls related to the accounting for warrants issued in connection with our initial public offering.
-In light of this material weakness that we identified, we performed additional analysis as deemed necessary to ensure that our financial statements for the three months ended March 31, 2021, were prepared in accordance with U.S. generally accepted accounting principles.
+In light of this material weakness that we identified, we performed additional analysis as deemed necessary to ensure that our financial statements as of and for the three and six months ended June 30, 2021 were prepared in accordance with U.S. generally accepted accounting principles.
 Accordingly, management believes that the financial statements included in this Quarterly Report on Form 10-Q present fairly in all material respects our financial position, results of operations and cash flows for the period presented.